 Aim for eight hours as often as you can get it.
 If you have trouble sleeping, make some changes.
 Cut back on coffee and set some boundaries around bedtime.
 No work and no bright computer screens for at least two hours before you lay head to pillow.

 If you’re nourished and rested, and you still don’t ovulate, there might be something else wrong.
 It’s time to have a chat with your friendly family doctor or OB-GYN.
-She’ll run some tests, and hopefully figure out if your lack of ovulation is due to an underlying medical problem such as thyroid disease or polycystic ovarian syndrome.
+They'll run some tests, and hopefully figure out if your lack of ovulation is due to an underlying medical problem such as thyroid disease or polycystic ovarian syndrome.
+From there they can get you on a more comprehensive plan for how to ovulate naturally.

 Then your best strategy is to correct that problem.
 Fix your health, and you fix your ovulation.